Lemon mojito recipe with step by step photos –Â refreshing summer mocktail beverage with fresh basil and lemon.

 - Add some crushed ice or ice cubes.

-- Serve basil lemon mojito immediately.
+- Serve Virgin Mojito immediately.

 Of course, you can add crush ice, it depends on taste of drinker,